1)

 ORA-01765: specifying table's owner name is not allowed

-Let’s assume that t1 is the table we want to move.
-For demonstration purposes, allow me to create a simple table t1:
+the table we want to move.
+For demonstration purposes, allow me to create a

 (partition dummy values less than (-1),partition t1 values less than (MAXVALUE))